The Diffusion Of Water Through A Semipermeable Membrane Is Called

 Trends and Latest Developments

-Another area of interest is the study of aquaporins, which are protein channels that facilitate the rapid transport of water across cell membranes.
+Another area of interest is the study of aquaporins, which are protein channels that help with the rapid transport of water across cell membranes.
 Understanding the structure and function of aquaporins is crucial for developing new therapies for conditions involving water imbalance, such as edema and dehydration.
 Recent studies have also focused on the role of osmosis in plant drought tolerance, aiming to identify genes and mechanisms that enhance plant survival under water-stressed conditions.

 Tips and Expert Advice